nginxinc/nginx-amplify-doc/amplify-guide.md

 In order to monitor your NGINX instances, and to be able to see various NGINX graphs in the web interface, you will need to have [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) defined in your NGINX configuration.
 If it's there already, the agent should be able to locate it automatically.

-If you're using NGINX Plus, then you need to have either the *stub_status* or the NGINX Plus [extended status](https://www.nginx.com/products/live-activity-monitoring/) monitoring configured.
+If you're using NGINX Plus, then you need to have either the *stub_status* **or** the NGINX Plus [extended status](https://www.nginx.com/products/live-activity-monitoring/) monitoring configured.

-Otherwise, add it as follows.
+Otherwise, add the *stub_status* configuration as follows.
 You may also grab this config snippet [here](https://gist.githubusercontent.com/ptreyes/0b34d184de75f95478eb/raw/11f40f1ab7efb4278142054a11cea32323202320/stub_status.conf):

 ```